denguir/Scalable-distributed-online-forecasting-system-for-missing-error-measurements/README.md

 └── README.md
 ```
 ## Data creation
-before running the scripts, create the data directory in scripts:
+before running the scripts, extract the data directory in the data directory:
 mkdir scripts/data

 ## Architecture